Urpagin/DynamicWallpaper/README.md

 The client/sync should be ran at intervals to keep the local images in-sync with the server, then use any wallpaper program (like feh) to put your wallpaper from the local collection.

+## Simply Put

+- You upload images on the webui (you can delete them too).

+- You run the client part and images from the webui server will be synced to your local directory.

+- Then you use your favorite wallpaper program to choose at random in your local synced image directory.

 # Why?

 - Learning opportunity.